-On Thursday March 25th a memorandum of understanding (MOU) was signed between the Ministry of Education and the Bank of Cook Islands allowing BCI to continue their financial literacy and enterprise initiatives within schools for the coming year.
+On Thursday February 25th, a memorandum of understanding (MOU) was signed between the Ministry of Education and the Bank of the Cook Islands allowing BCI to continue their financial literacy and enterprise initiatives within schools for the coming year.

 Over the last 4 years the bank has held an annual Y10 Business Challenge creating a platform for young entrepreneurs to not only showcase their ideas but materialise those ideas into a finished product ready for market.

 This year organisers are changing the competition to a trade fair to allow public involvement.
-This will provide students first-hand experience with selling their products and ideas to the general public as opposed to a panel of judges.
-It will also allow the public a chance to vote for their favourite product and team.
+This will provide students first-hand experience with selling their products and ideas to the general public as opposed to solely a panel of judges.
+It will also allow the public a chance to vote for their favourite product and team alongside the bank.